 5. File for a tax-exempt status

 The final step in becoming a charitable organization comes down to filing Form 1023 with the IRS.
-This form essentially requests that the government recognize your organization as tax-exempt.
-The process of filing this form can be tedious and requires that you know your assets and liabilities as well as your revenue and expenses, which is why it’s often helpful to solicit the help of an attorney.
+This form essentially requests that the federal government recognize your organization as tax-exempt.
+The process of filing this form can be tedious and requires that you know your assets and liabilities as well as your revenue and expenses, which is why it’s often helpful to solicit the help of the best attorney you can find.
 The IRS offers a rundown on the entire process on their website.

 How to start a nonprofit with GoFundMe Charity